Donations to the Permanent Collection

 Q: Should I just drop off my donation?

-A: We ask that you call the Curator or the Librarian first to make an appointment.
+A: We ask that you call the Curator or the Archivist first to make an appointment.

 Q: What is a Temporary Custody Agreement?
 How is it different from a Deed of Gift?